OpenEvalProject/evals/manuscripts/elife-78677/v1/manuscript.md

 In our description of EEG frequency bands, we used theta [4 8] Hz, alpha [8 12] Hz, beta [12 24] Hz, and gamma >40 Hz, while the exact frequencies may differ in individual participants.

-## Source reconstruction of the EEG sources
+### Source reconstruction of the EEG sources

 We reconstructed the scalp EEG sources using linearly constrained minimum variance (LCMV) beamformers in the time domain.
 To solve the forward problem, we used a precomputed head model template and aligned the EEG electrodes of each participant to the scalp compartment of the model via interactive scaling, translation, and rotation (ft_electrode_realign.m).
 We then computed the source grid model and the leadfield matrix, wherein we determined the grid locations according to the brain parcels of the automated anatomical atlas (AAL) (Tzourio-Mazoyer et al., 2002).
 We solved the inverse problem by scanning the grid locations using the LCMV filters separately for encoding and maintenance.
 The EEG sources were baselined with respect to the fixation period and presented as a percent of change from the pre-stimulus baseline.
 We defined cortical areas from multiple parcels since AAL is a parcellation based on sulci and gyri.
 We performed all the steps of the source reconstruction with FieldTrip (Oostenveld et al., 2011) and projected the sources onto an inflated brain surface.

-## Spectral Granger causality
+### Spectral Granger causality

 In order to evaluate the direction of information flow between the hippocampus and the cortex, we calculated spectral non-parametric GC as a measure of directed functional connectivity analysis (Oostenveld et al., 2011).
 We evaluated the direction of information flow in the (Sarnthein et al., 1998; Li et al., 2022; [4 20]) Hz frequency range.
 To compute the GC, we first downsampled the signals to the Nyquist frequency=40 Hz.
 We then computed the GC between hippocampal contacts and ECoG grid contacts.
 We also computed GC between the same hippocampal contacts and EEG sources located over the regions of interest.
 GC examines if the activity on one channel can forecast activity in the target channel.
 In the spectral domain, GC measures the fraction of the total power that is contributed by the source to the target.
 We transformed signals to the frequency domain using the multitaper frequency transformation method (two Hann tapers, frequency range [4 20] Hz with 20 s padding) to reduce spectral leakage and control the frequency smoothing.

 We used a non-parametric spectral approach to measure the interaction in the channel pairs at a given interval time (Bastos and Schoffelen, 2015).
 In this approach, the spectral transfer matrix is obtained from the Fourier transform of the data.
 We used the FieldTrip toolbox to factorize the transfer function H(f) and the noise covariance matrix Σ. The transfer function and the noise covariance matrix were then employed to calculate the total and the intrinsic power, S(f)=H(f)ΣH×(f), through which we calculated the Granger interaction in terms of power fractions contributed from the source to the target.

-GCY→X→=lnSxx(f)S∼xx(f)
+$$
+GC_{Y→X}→=ln\frac{S_{xx}(f)}{S∼_{xx}(f)}
+$$

-where Sxx(f) is the total power and S~xx(f) is the instantaneous power.
+where Sxx(f) is the total power and $S~_{xx}(f)$ is the instantaneous power.
 To average over the group of participants, we calculated the Granger spectra for the selected channel pairs and averaged these spectra over participants (Figure 4a).

 To illustrate the time course of GC over time, we calculated time-frequency maps with the multitaper convolution method of Fieldtrip (Oostenveld et al., 2011).

-## Statistics
+### Statistics

 To analyze statistical significance, we used cluster-based non-parametric permutation tests.
 To assess the significance of the difference of the Granger between different directions, we compared the difference of the true values to a null distribution of differences.
 We recomputed GC after switching directions randomly across trials, while keeping the trial numbers for both channels constant.
 Then we computed the difference of GC for the two conditions.
 We repeated this n=200 times to create a null distribution of differences.
 The null distribution was exploited to calculate the percentile threshold p=0.05.
 In this way, we compare the difference of the dark and light spectra against a null distribution of differences.
 We mark the frequency range of significant GC with a blue bar for encoding (dark blue spectrum exceeds light blue spectrum, information flow from cortex to hippocampus) and with a red bar for maintenance (dark red spectrum exceeds light red spectrum, information flow from hippocampus to cortex).